CBI ChIPSeq Analysis

 Chromatin immunoprecipitation is frequently used to map the location of specific protein factors or epigenetic chromatin modifications.
-The Cancer Bioinformatics (CBI) Shared Resource has extensive, historical experience with ChIPSeq and related analyses.
+The Cancer Bioinformatics (CBI) Shared Resource has extensive, historical experience with ChIPSeq and related analyses, including Cut&Run and ATAC-Seq.
 While single-factor ChIPSeq is straightforward to process, investigators are increasingly use ChIPSeq in quantitative or comparative assays, which require more customized approaches.
 Talk to a CBI member for advice when starting these experiments.

 Experiment Design

 We generally recommend three biological replicates per sample (antibody or experimental condition).
 For preliminary, exploratory ChIPSeq, one replicate could be used, but for publication and quantitative purposes, multiple replicates are required.
 For vertebrate genomes, 20 million reads should be a minimum target sequencing depth.
 For small model organism genomes, much less can be used.
-Either paired-end or single-end sequencing strategies may be used; paired-end gives you the exact size of each chromatin fragment, while fragment size must be empirically estimated for single-end.
+Either paired-end or single-end sequencing strategies may be used.
 When at all possible, ChIP should be checked by quantitative PCR at known loci prior to submission.

 High-Level Analysis

 For quality control comparison, visualization, and high-level analysis, the deepTools package is recommended for many needs.
 The BioToolBox package is also available for collecting processed data with respect to annotation for graphing purposes.
-The software was developed by a member of CBI.
-For R packages, the Chipseeker package is also useful.
+The Homer package is recommended for motif analysis.
+The Chipseeker package is useful for annotation, and DiffBind for differential analysis.

 The HCI interactive Linux servers have these and other software installed.